Sakartu/stringinfo/README.md

 ## XORPlugin
 If the input contains all-hex strings, this plugin XOR's all input strings with eachother and prints the result as a hex string.

+## DecodeHexPlugin
+If the input contains all-hex strings, this plugin will try to decode the bytes using commonly used encodings.